Volvo XC40 review - Engines, performance and drive

 R-Design models feel firm on typically torn UK roads.
 The chassis deals with more flowing undulations well, but sharper bumps shock the chassis, whereas a BMW X1 smothers imperfections a little more adeptly.

 However, the light steering and more focused chassis set-up in R-Design trim mean that the Volvo does at least respond well to inputs.
 It’s not as involving or as quick to change direction as the BMW, but for a tall SUV with a relatively short wheelbase, it offers a decent level of composure.

-The XC40 has a mix of full electric, hybrid, turbocharged petrol and turbodiesel engine options – with some petrol models having been refreshed in 2019 to offer more power and improved economy.
+The XC40 has a mix of full electric, hybrid and turbocharged petrol engine options – with some petrol models having been refreshed in 2019 to offer more power and improved economy.
 The range starts with the T2 three-cylinder petrol, producing 127bhp.
 The 161bhp T3 (up from 154bhp previously) is now available with both manual and automatic gearboxes.
 All T3 models are front-wheel drive.

 Step up to the mild-hybrid B4 and B5 (194bhp and 247bhp) and you’re restricted to Volvo’s eight-speed auto transmission; the former can be had with a choice of front- or all-wheel drive, while the B5 is all-wheel drive only.

 The Recharge plug-in hybrid T5 model is powered by a 1.5-litre three-cylinder mated to an electric motor.
 It’s an impressive unit - with all that battery assistance, the three-cylinder motor feels like it lives a relatively unstrained life, but it’s capable of a proper turn of pace.
 Volvo’s claimed 7.3-second 0-62mph time points to solid performance, owing to the strong reserves of torque the XC40 Recharge can muster, and it does it with so much refinement too.